douira/parenthis-lang/README.md

 ### Version history

 - **SUL v1**: Earlier implementation in Processing
 - **SUL v2**: Basic implementation in JavaScript in [this KhanAcademy project](https://www.khanacademy.org/computer-programming/sul-v2-an-esoteric-programming-language/4555641989431296).
-See code in `old.js`.
+See files in the folder `old`.
 - **parenthis v3**: (WIP) Better implementation in TypeScript without processing.js

 # Language

+See more docs in the (WIP) [wiki](https://github.com/douira/parenthis-lang/wiki/Language-and-API-Documentation).

 ## Formal Grammar in EBNF